dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 };
 ```

-For example, to specify that a call must occur even number of times, you can
+For example, to specify that m_a call must occur even number of times, you can
 write

 ```cpp